-ETE 2025 provides a variety of activities designed specifically for STEM educators.
+ETE2025 provides a variety of activities designed specifically for STEM educators.
 The conference features hands-on workshops that showcase innovative teaching strategies and activities, offering participants practical and cutting-edge approaches to enhance their educational practices.
 In addition, the Teachers' Day includes oral presentations that delve into the latest trends and insights from research, practice, and policy, providing valuable updates and knowledge in the field.
-Participants will also have opportunities for networking, connecting with fellow teachers, researchers, and policymakers to discuss challenges, explore opportunities in STEM education, and build meaningful professional relationships.
+Participants will also have opportunities to network and connect with fellow teachers, researchers, and policymakers to discuss challenges, explore opportunities in STEM education, and build meaningful professional relationships.